 "Adam's pretty down-to-Earth."

 "Malay guy.
 Works in Outdoor Furnishings."

 They walked into the break-room, causing an outbreak of guilty looks.
 There's nothing like managers walking into the break-room to make completely blameless employees wonder if they're doing something wrong.

 "As you were," Marlon said.

 "Everything okay?"
 Ms Shan said.
-The response was nothing but a round of vague noises, but that seemed to be what she expected, so she just moved on towards the hot water boiler.
+The response was nothing but a round of vague grunts, but that seemed to be what she expected, so she just moved on towards the hot water boiler.
 She sniffed the air, which reeked of air freshener.
 When word had arrived that she had recovered, Marlon had been forced to reinstate the 'no-smoking' policy, and spared no expense in concealing the evidence of past indiscretions.

 Gwen, who seemed guiltier than most, was handing out coffees.
 "Belinda," she said.
 "One sugar, right?
 Adam, that's yours."